-The SMBI MA Program offers a unique pedagogical model as a "crossroads" for spiritual leaders and thinkers from around the globe.
-SMB prioritizes experiential learning interfaced with science, insights from world traditions and diverse spiritual practices.
+The SMB Area of Focus of the MA Psychology in Education degree offers a unique pedagogical model as a "crossroads" for spiritual leaders and thinkers from around the globe.
+The SMB Area of Focus prioritizes experiential learning interfaced with science, insights from world traditions and diverse spiritual practices.
 This pedagogical model was designed by Dr. Lisa Miller based upon twenty years of teaching on spirituality in psychology at Teachers College, Columbia University.
-Originally offered in the late 1990s as a single class, SMB has grown to house the first Ivy League graduate degree program focused on spirituality and psychology!
+Originally offered in the late 1990s as a single class, the SMB Area of Focus has grown to house the first Ivy League graduate degree area of focus focused on spirituality and psychology!

 Lisa Miller, Ph.D. is a national leader in the science of spirituality in wellbeing, mental health, development and flourishing.
 Dr. Miller brings two decades of funded research, practice and leadership into partnerships for a spiritually supportive society.
 She works closely with the US Military, US Dept of Health and Human Services, K-12 schools and higher education, environmental initiatives, and private and public organizations.

 Dr. Miller solo edited the Oxford University Handbook of Psychology and Spirituality (2012, Second Edition forthcoming 2021) and has published over a hundred articles and chapters on spirituality in mental health, wellbeing and thriving.
 She has been Principal Investigator on several million dollars of grants drawing from foundations and NIMH.